 Canadian Silver Maple Leaf Coins

 This coin series was launched in 1988, making it a year elder to the celebrated American Silver Eagles.
-Although the designs on every annual release under this coin program remains the same, the Royal Canadian Mint has added several security features over time.
+Although the designs on every annual release under this coin program remain the same, the Royal Canadian Mint has added several security features over time.

 All Canadian Maple Leaf Coins now feature radial lines and micro-engraved laser marks for additional security.

 The coins’ reverses feature an incredible portrayal of a single maple leaf – rendered in such breathtaking detail that you can’t help but stop and look closely.
 The veins and texture on the leaf design are extremely realistic – making the design pop out.

 On the other hand, Queen Elizabeth II’s latest portrait is displayed on the obverses of these coins.
 This is one image that changes according to the portrait in use by the Royal Canadian Mint that year.
 The present portrait (as of 2017) was created by Susanna Blunt in 2003.